dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

   5. parallel execution of TX9; all validations succeed
 ```

-This (possible) processing of B is better than S-1 because only TX3, TX9 fail validation and re-execute twice, the rest of the transactions re-execute at most once.

 Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj, it decreases `nextValidation` to j+1.
 This guarantees that every k > j will be validated after the j execution.